-As we are already three months in the year 2020, there is an endless list of options for a virtual phone system for businesses.
-Today, the companies have the option of using VoIP (Voice over Internet Protocol) over the traditional landline phone.
+As we are already three months into the year 2020, there is an endless list of options for a Business phone system for businesses.
+Today, companies have the option of using VoIP (Voice over Internet Protocol) over the traditional landline phone.
 They can choose to opt for a cloud-hosted or on-premise solution, and the list is never-ending.

-And if you have decided not to settle down with that old fashioned landline phone of yours, you can always choose a virtual phone number.
+And if you have decided not to settle down with that old-fashioned landline phone of yours, you can always choose virtual phone numbers.

 Having so many options onboard to choose from can be quite a tedious task, to be honest.

 Previously only the big industry players could afford to have phone systems in their companies.
 As the business phone systems were so over the board, complicated, and expensive, small size businesses used to stay away from them.
 But that’s not the case now.
 But now, with rising competition in the market and great packages, small business owners have multiple options to choose from.
 Now the phone systems have an attractive price tag along with plenty of features and can support large-scale operations.

 Here are some of the exceptional features that will want you to install a business phone system if you already don’t have one.

 Voicemails have been part of the game since before the 80s.
 But voicemail transcription is something new.
 It is a simple feature that can change the way you do business.
 When your customer leaves you a voicemail while you are away, that voicemail will be received by you in the form of a transcribed message via email.
 You need to see the email and decide if it’s your priority or not.

 Muting the calls while they are on hold is undoubtedly an option if you ask, but do you want to do that.
 Of course not.
 When you have the option of playing a musical sound or maybe your company monologue, you can perhaps announce company news or tell them about new discounts and promo codes that your company is offering in the festive season.
 This will make the client believe that they are valuable to the company.